emranbm/sls-for-iot/README.md

 - [x] Get the acceptance of the proposal
 - [x] Create a dockerized simulation environment
 - [ ] Design and semi-implement the shared storage
-  - [ ] Save file -> Current state: Inform saved file to manager
+  - [ ] Save file -> Current state: Synced client repository on SDK side
   - [ ] Read file
   - [ ] Delete file
   - [ ] List files